tinatripak/YogaReduxServer/README.md

-# Bookstore using Redux
+# Server side of Bookstore

-This project was created using Redux and React libraries to be used in my future yoga website with videos and yoga plans.
-Redux was used to get information from the server and store it
+The server side was created by using Node.js, and Express.js and I used MongoDB for the database.
+It was created for my future yoga website with videos and yoga plans.